didenko-serhii/didenko-serhii/README.md

 # 💫 About Me:
 Hello!
-I'm Serhii Didenko, a beginner backend developer with a passion for Python and FastAPI.
+I'm Serhii Didenko, a beginner FullStack developer with a passion for vue and Fastify.
 I'm continuously learning and expanding my skill set to become a proficient developer.

 ## 🌐 Socials: